adilshiyas/MotionBenchMaker2.0_Leaderboard/README.md

 ## Submit a Planner

-Researchers and developers can submit their own planners through the leaderboard website for evaluation on supported MotionBenchMaker scenarios.
+Anyone can submit their own planners through the leaderboard website for evaluation on supported MotionBenchMaker scenarios.

 ## Related Projects